-Hillhurst Building, 301 - 14th Street N.W., Calgary, AB
+Hillhurst Building, 301 - 14th Street NW, Calgary, AB

-The Hillhurst Building is a four-storey class "B" professional office building built in two phases (1966 and 1979) with 62,754 square feet of leasable area, plus an enclosed parkade.
-The building is located on a highly visible corner site in the Kensington district, close to retail and restaurant amenities.
-14th Street N.W. is a high traffic arterial to the downtown Calgary commercial core.
-Hillhurst is 100% occupied, with the most significant tenant being the Calgary Health Region.
+The Hillhurst Building is a four-storey Class C suburban office building built in two phases (1966 and 1979) with 63,081 square feet of leasable area, plus underground and covered surface parking.
+The building is located on a highly visible corner site in the Kensington district, a unique/trendy village with over 100 shops and restaurants.
+14th Street NW is also a high traffic arterial that connects directly to the downtown Calgary commercial core.
+Hillhurst is 77.3% occupied; major tenants include The Swan Group, Calgary Birth Control Association, and Minister of Infrastructure.